ManticoreGamesInc/platform-documentation/src/references/game_events.md

 When a game is selected for the event, the drop down will display to the right of the game, how many events have been created, and the maximum amount that can be created for each game.

-For creators in the Perk Program, 15 slots are available per game, and 5 slots available to creators not in the Perks Program.
-Slots will be freed up when events have finished, or been cancelled.
+For creators in the Perk Program, 15 current and future events are available per game, and 5 total events available to creators not in the Perks Program.

 ![!Event Limit](../img/GameEvents/game_limit.png){: .center loading="lazy" }